 There are some conditions and medications that may make laser therapy inappropriate for your pet.
 Therefore, prior to treatment, one of our technicians will ask you a series of questions about your pet and any medications they may be taking.
 If your pet is having therapy near their face, we will use felt covering to protect their eyes.

 At this time, there are no known side effects to laser therapy.
 Your pet may feel some warmth at the treatment site, but it will not be uncomfortable.

 How do I schedule my pet for Laser Therapy?

 For your pet's first laser appointment, we ask that you be present.
-We can show you how this process works and set up a protocol with you at this time.
-The first treatment will usually take 30 minutes.
-After the first appointment, you do not necessarily have to be with your pet; if you need to leave your pet we can work with your schedule.
+The first treatment will usually take 30 minutes and we can go over the process and protocol.
+After the first appointment, you do not necessarily have to be with your pet.
 However, we always encourage you to be present for treatments whenever possible.

 Feel free to call 314-721-6251 for any questions or to schedule an appointment.